Evening ASN Program

 Admission to the nursing program is competitive, and the number of students is limited by the number of faculty and clinical facilities available.
 Meeting minimal requirements does NOT guarantee acceptance.
 When faculty-to-student ratio limits the acceptance of all qualified students, students will be granted admission according to their qualifications and the completeness of their application packet.

-- FIRST, submit an application to Albany State University and be admitted in good standing.
+- Be admitted into Albany State University in good standing.

 - Successfully complete and exit all learning support courses.